What I Learned From My Summer Trip – Halotherapy

 I decided last minute to take a trip to Romania, so I couldn’t resist booking a 5 day trip to a local balneotherapeutic resort in the Carpathian Alps of Transylvania.
 Romania has the most resorts of this sort compared to other European countries.
 The therapeutic saltwater in the area is known for its curative properties for different aches and pains, as well as detoxification, considering that the lungs and the skin are two of the largest detoxification organ we have.

 But this experience I’m about to share, I’ve never seen or experienced before.
-My mom and I decided to visit a local salt mine turned into underground city for halotherapy.
+My mom and I decided to visit a local salt mine that turned into an underground city for halotherapy.
 The place is located in Ocnele Mari.
 Once we got there, we were taken by bus 29 meters into the ground.
 When the gates opened, we were truly impressed.
-The ceiling was 20 feet high and the area was over 40,000 sq meters, with 2 restaurants, a race track, movie theater, art gallery, store, basketball court, soccer and other games.
+The ceiling was 20 feet high and the area was over 40,000 sq meters, with 2 restaurants, a race track, movie theater, art gallery, store, basketball court, soccer, and other games.
 All undergrounds, surrounded by massive walls of salt.

 What is halotherapy?

-Salt is known to have a bactericidal and cleansing effect, partly due to it’s negatively charged ions.
+Salt is known to have a bactericidal and cleansing effect, partly due to its negatively charged ions.
 By breathing in the salt aerosols, the lungs detoxify and the immune system strengthens.
 Halotherapy is used to prevent as well as treat certain conditions.
 Doctors recommend it for: